ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ============================================================================================
 Workflow Parameters: Configuring the Workflow in ``config.sh`` and ``config_defaults.sh``
 ============================================================================================
 To create the experiment directory and workflow when running the SRW Application, the user must create an experiment configuration file named ``config.sh``.
 This file contains experiment-specific information, such as dates, external model data, observation data, directories, and other relevant settings.
-To help the user, two sample configuration files have been included in the ``regional_workflow`` repository’s ``ush`` directory: ``config.community.sh`` and ``config.nco.sh``.
+To help the user, two sample configuration files have been included in the ``regional_workflow`` repository's ``ush`` directory: ``config.community.sh`` and ``config.nco.sh``.
 The first is for running experiments in community mode (``RUN_ENVIR`` set to "community"), and the second is for running experiments in "nco" mode (``RUN_ENVIR`` set to "nco").
 Note that for this release, only "community" mode is supported.
 These files can be used as the starting point from which to generate a variety of experiment configurations for the SRW App.

 There is an extensive list of experiment parameters that a user can set when configuring the experiment.
 Not all of these need to be explicitly set by the user in ``config.sh``.
 If a user does not define an entry in the ``config.sh`` script, either its value in ``config_defaults.sh`` will be used, or it will be reset depending on other parameters, such as the platform on which the experiment will be run (specified by ``MACHINE``).
 Note that ``config_defaults.sh`` contains the full list of experiment parameters that a user may set in ``config.sh`` (i.e., the user cannot set parameters in ``config.sh`` that are not initialized in ``config_defaults.sh``).